bisdn/bisdn.github.io/setup_physical.md

 sudo systemctl restart CAWR
 ```

 At this point, the `uplink_port` port should appear on the active controller server.
-It's presence can be confirmed by executing the IP command:
+It's presence can be confirmed by executing the command:

 ```
 ip link